PaulRBerg/prb-test/README.md

 ## Usage

-Once installed, all you need to do is import the `PRBTest` contract and inherit from it in your test contract. `PRBTest` comes with a pre-instantiated [cheatcodes](https://book.getfoundry.sh/cheatcodes/) environment accessible via the `vm` property.
+Once installed, all you need to do is import `PRBTest` and inherit from it in your test contract. `PRBTest` comes with a pre-instantiated [cheatcodes](https://book.getfoundry.sh/cheatcodes/) environment accessible via the `vm` property.
 It also has support for logs.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED